Skip to main content

 info

-If you deploy the block storage CSI Provisioner after creating a Multi-AZ cluster where node pools run in different AZs in the kr-central-2 region, a PersistentVolumeClaim will be created in each AZ where the node pools are running (e.g., kr-central-2-a, kr-central-2-b).
+If you deploy the block storage CSI provisioner to a multi-AZ cluster where node pools are running in different AZs (e.g., kr-central-2-a, kr-central-2-b), a PersistentVolumeClaim is created for each AZ where a node is running.

-Run the following command in the terminal to install the CSI Provisioner.
+Run the following command in your terminal to install the CSI provisioner:

 "cpo" has been added to your repositories